CiaraBurkett/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-A few of my favorite recipes.
+A few of my favorite (raw vegan) recipes.
+Although I'm not raw vegan myself, I enjoy eating raw vegan during the summer when I need a light meal.

 ## What I Learned
 - [How to Undo Last Git Commit](https://devconnected.com/how-to-undo-last-git-commit/)